 A higher level of racial distribution leads to more interracial relationships amongst adolescents.
 Where immigration is a problem in the politic agenda like in Italy and New York City we have a significantly higher level of interracial relationships.

-We decided to analyze this process with three different realities: Chinese, Italian and New York City asking to adolescents from these parts of the world to answer a survey.
+We decided to analyze this process with three different realities: Chinese, Italian and New York City, asking to adolescents from these parts of the world to answer a survey.

 Our online surveys are structured like a questionnaire and are our main source of information.
 Our team scanned circa 40 surveys from these three “worlds”.
 The online surveys consider both national and individual problems like prejudices and percentage of friends from different cultures that every interviewee has.
 We also tried to analyze the inner part of this problem by asking if they have classes at school about this topic.
 (If they have not, they will skip that part).The online surveys are valid only for the Italian and Chinese students.
 The New Yorkers will answer those questions orally and maybe one or more of them will have a more complete and deeper interview.
 (New Yorkers are not just the official inhabitants of NYC but also Summer Camp students, tourists and so on).
 The results of the New Yorkers will be added to our graphs too.